Jai-Gogineni/Google-Lighthouse/README.md

-# Lighthouse DEMO on asos website
+# Lighthouse DEMO on ASOS website

 Lighthouse is a tool that provides a variety of statistics about a given url such as: